 Grant Wiggins: Defining Assessment Grant Wiggins is a nationally recognized assessment expert who has been working in assessment reform for more than twenty-five years.
 He is president of the educational consulting firm Authentic Education, and with Jay McTighe, co-author of Understanding by Design, an award-winning framework for curriculum design used around the world.
 In this interview, Wiggins shares his thoughts on performance assessments, standardized tests, and more.
 Wiggins has published several articles for Edutopia.org.
+In 2002, he wrote Toward Genuine Accountability: The Case for a New State Assessment System.
+In 2006, he wrote Healthier Testing Made Easy: The Idea of Authentic Assessment.
 1. Our line of argument is that testing is a small part of assessment.
 What can the test do that more complex, performance-based, project-based things can't do?
-For instance, in some state-based, performance-based assessment, they always had a parallel paper-and-pencil test for the individual student so that you had enough data on the individual.
 Back to Top 2.
 Authentic assessment, to me, is not meant to be the charged phrase, or jargony phrase that it has come to be for a lot of people.
 3. 4.
+5. 6.
+7.

 Common Core State Standards Initiative - Curriculum and Instruction ESE Resources for Implementing the Massachusetts Curriculum Frameworks in 2012-2013 Diving Deeper: Implementing the 2011 Massachusetts Curriculum Framework for Mathematics Diving Deeper: Implementing the 2011 Massachusetts Curriculum Framework for English Language Arts and Literacy Updated Interactive PARCC Model Content Frameworks for Mathematics Grades 3-11 (Revised Version 3.0 November 2012) and English Language Arts/Literacy (Version 2.0), Grades 3-11 Common Core State Standards Implementation Workbook National Parent-Teacher Association Guides to Student Success 2011 Frameworks: MCAS Assessment Transition Plan PARCC Releases Initial Set of Item and Task Prototypes Model Curriculum Units Resources to Support the Transition to the 2011 Massachusetts Curriculum Framework for Mathematics Making Decisions about Course Sequences and the New Model Algebra I Course Enhanced High School Pathway to Calculus Supplementary Additional Common Core Resources for English Language Arts and Literacy